 Step 1.
 Select Clone from the left side.
 Then click Disk Clone.
 (To copy only OS to new drive, please use System Clone in AOMEI Backupper Professional.)

-Note: This version only supports cloning disk with the same partition tyle, such as, cloning GPT disk to GPT disk.
-If you want to clone GPT system disk to MBR or migrate MBR system disk to GPT, you could consider upgrading to AOMEI Backupper Professional.
+Note: This version only supports cloning system disk from MBR to MBR.
+To clone GPT system disk to GPT, clone GPT system disk to MBR or vice versa, you could consider upgrading to AOMEI Backupper Professional.

 Step 2.
 Select the Source Disk (here is Disk 0) you plan to clone.
 Then click Next to continue.